ioi-2017/tps/docs/README.md

 You may then analyze the test data using the test cases section.
 You may also use invocations to evaluate solutions.
-Currently, exporting packages for CMS are also available only in the web interface.